Part 1

 Attachment Instructions

-- Mark the location on your vacuum bag where you wish to install the valve stem.
+- Mark the location on your vacuum bag where you wish to install the bag stem.

 For convenience, we recommend installing the stem 15” out from the bag